jinyangustc/acme-editor/README.md

 ```bash
 brew cask install osxfuse
 ```
-Then you should find a new entry in the `System Prefereces`:
+Then you should find a new entry in the `System Preferences`:
 ![FUSE](/images/osxfuse.png)

 ### 4. Launch Acme